The Inner Joy

 And what of the future of Yugoslav dancing in the United States?
 The hope is that the "Kolo Maniac" and "Balkan Freak" labels will become things of the past as the "hotshots" place less importance on collecting yet more dances and begin to experience the inner joy of Yugolsav dancing.

 From Betty Casey's book, International Folk Dancing U.S.A.,

 Doubleday & Company, Inc., Garden City, New York, 1981.

-Ten years after this article was written, Yugoslavia was thrust into a civil war that resulted in the secessions of Bosnia, Croatia, Herzegovina, and Slovenia, with Macedonia peacefully separating a short time later.
-Serbia and Montenegro, the only remaining states within Yugoslavia, adopted a new constitution in April of 1992, and proclaimed itself to be the "Federal Republic of Yugoslavia."
-The independent states within "the former Yugoslavia" are Bosnia & Herzegovina, Croatia, Macedonia, Serbia & Montenegro, and Slovenia.
+Ten years after this article was written, Yugoslavia was thrust into a civil war that resulted in the secessions of Bosnia-Hercegovina, Croatia, and Slovenia (1992), with Macedonia peacefully separating a short time later (1993).
+Montenegro later declared independence (2008).
+Serbia (along with Kosovo), the only remaining state within Yugoslavia, adopted a new constitution and proclaimed itself to be the "Federal Republic of Yugoslavia (2008).
+Then Kosovo declared its independence from Serbia (2008).